-Since the commencement of the two-year period of the 2006-2008 Water Plan, GWMWater's water supply capability has deteriorated appreciably, and this has impacted significantly on the programs delivered through the first regulatory period.
+Since the commencement of the two-year regulatory period of the 2006-2008 Water Plan, GWMWater's water supply capability has deteriorated appreciably, and this has impacted significantly on programs delivered throughout the first regulatory period.

-Perhaps more significantly it has impacted on the imperatives of the Wimmera Mallee Pipeline Project (WMPP).
-In recent times, the WMPP has moved beyond a water savings project and regional development initiative to becoming part of GWMWater's strategy for drought management.
-The construction program for the project has been accelerated to secure further parts of the region that remain at risk from water supply scarcity.
+Perhaps more significantly, it has impacted on the imperatives of the Wimmera Mallee Pipeline Project (WMPP).
+In recent times, the WMPP has moved beyond a water savings project and regional development initiative, to becoming an integral element of GWMWater's drought management strategy.
+The construction program for the project has been accelerated to further secure parts of the region that remain at risk from water supply scarcity.